Well-posedness and Finite Element Approximations for Elliptic SPDEs with Gaussian Noises: Introduction

-The existence of the unique solution for Eq. \eqref{ell} driven by the white noise, i.e., $Q=I$, has been established in \cite{BP90} by converting the problem into an integral equation.
-In this paper, we establish a covariance operator dependent sufficient and necessary condition for the well-posedness of Eq. \eqref{ell} in Theorem \ref{well} through the convergence analysis for a sequence of approximate solutions of SPDEs with the noise replaced by its spectral projections.
-To the best of our knowledge, this seems to be the first well-posed result for general Gaussian noises driven elliptic SPDEs.
-The aforementioned integral equation is also used as a tool to derive the error estimates of the numerical approximations for elliptic SPDEs (see e.g. \cite{ANZ98, CHL17, CYY07, DZ02}).
-Similar Green's function framework is also used to study stochastic evolution equations, see e.g. \cite{CHL16a, Yan05} for parabolic SPDEs and \cite{KLS10, WGT14} for hyperbolic SPDEs.
+The existence of the unique solution for SPDE \eqref{ell} driven by the white noise, i.e., $Q=I$, has been established in \cite{BP90} by converting the problem into an integral equation.
+In this paper, we establish a covariance operator-dependent condition for the well-posedness of SPDE \eqref{ell} through the convergence analysis for a sequence of solutions of SPDEs with the noise term in SPDE \eqref{ell} replaced by its spectral projections.
+This sequence of SPDEs will play an important role in constructing our numerical solutions for SPDE \eqref{ell}.

-Our main purpose is to establish a general framework to analyze the error estimate of finite element approximations for Eq. \eqref{ell} with general Gaussian noises.
-It is known that the difficulty in the error analysis of finite element method for a stochastic problem is the lack of regularity of its solution.
-In the evolutionary case, Thom\'ee's finite element error analysis theory for SPDEs with rough solutions is available \cite{KLS10, Yan05}.
-The situation is different in the elliptic case.
-As shown in \cite{ANZ98}, the required regularity conditions are not satisfied for the standard error estimates of finite element method.
-To overcome this difficulty, the authors in \cite{ANZ98, DZ02} consider Eq. \eqref{ell} with $\dot{W}^Q$ replaced by its piecewise constant approximations and Fourier truncations, respectively.
-They both assume that the eigenvectors of the Laplacian also diagonalize the covariance operator of the noise.
-In our framework, we do not need any commutative assumption.

-Another advantage of our approach is the optimal error estimate of finite element approximations for Eq. \eqref{ell} with Gaussian noises, including white noises and power-law noises whose covariance operators are functionals of Laplacian \cite{WGBS15} as well as other types of colored noises.
-However, either the piecewise constant approximations or the Fourier truncations of noises in Eq. \eqref{ell} fails to achieve the sharp convergence order, even though the exact solution has the required regularity.
-For this reason, we turn to the truncated approximations of the noises via spectral projection.
-Applying Weyl's law in elliptic eigenvalue theory \cite{GN13}, we obtain optimal finite element error estimates in arbitrary piecewise smooth domains.
-In particular, we obtain 1.5 order convergence for one dimensional white noise driven SPDE like Eq. \eqref{ell} which improves the existing first order results, and remove a usual infinitesimal factor for higher dimensional problems.
+To obtain numerical solutions, we apply the finite element method to the aforementioned SPDEs whose noises are the spectral projections of the original noise.
+In previous studies \cite{ANZ98, DZ02}, the noises are approximated by piecewise constants in space.
+In addition, it is required that the eigenvectors of the Laplacian also diagonalize the covariance operator of the noise, i.e., the Laplacian operator and the covariance operators are commutative.
+In this study, the commutative assumption is no longer required.
+Another improvement over the results of \cite{ANZ98, DZ02} is that our numerical solutions achieve better convergence rates.
+In particular, for SPDEs driven by white noises, we obtain 1.5 order convergence instead of first order in the one-dimensional case, and we improve the convergence order by an infinitesimal factor in the higher-dimensional cases.